lkx100/heart-disease-prediction/README.md

 ## 3. Dataset Used (in Reviewed Studies):

 The paper frequently mentions the UCI Machine Learning Repository, specifically the Cleveland heart disease dataset.
 This dataset is described as having:
 - 303 instances (records) in some studies, and 401 records in another study mentioned in the literature review.
 - 76 attributes/characteristics originally, but many studies reviewed focused on using a reduced set of 14 or 17 key features/characteristics for prediction.

+**Additional Information**
+This database contains 76 attributes, but all published experiments refer to using a subset of 14 of them.
+In particular, the Cleveland database is the only one that has been used by ML researchers to date.
+The "goal" field refers to the presence of heart disease in the patient.
+It is integer valued from 0 (no presence) to 4.
+Experiments with the Cleveland database have concentrated on simply attempting to distinguish presence (values 1,2,3,4) from absence (value 0).

+Has Missing Values?
+Yes

 ## 4. Algorithms Used (in Reviewed Studies):